fazleelahhee/wpnonce/README.md

 # WP Nonce

-This is an oop version WP Nonce for Inpsyde GmbH.
+This is an oop version WP Nonce from Inpsyde GmbH.

 ## Getting Started